sergelogvinov/proxmox-csi-plugin/README.md

 ### Kubernetes Topology Labels

 Proxmox CSI Plugin uses the well-known node labels/spec to define the disk location
-* `topology.kubernetes.io/region` - proxmox cluster name
+* `topology.kubernetes.io/region` - proxmox cluster name, the name must be the same as in cloud config region name
 * `topology.kubernetes.io/zone` - proxmox node name
 * `Spec.ProviderID` - providerID magic string `proxmox://$REGION/$VMID` to help define the virtual machine ID, it cannot be changed after the first update.
 If it not exists, the plugin will find the VM by the name or UUID.